Elyn Saks: Mental illness research

 Saks began experiencing symptoms of mental illness at eight years old, but she had her first full-blown episode when studying as a Marshall Scholar at Oxford University.
 Another breakdown happened while Saks was a student at Yale Law School, after which she "ended up forcibly restrained and forced to take anti-psychotic medication".
 Her scholarly efforts thus include taking a careful look at the destructive impact force and coercion can have on the lives of people with psychiatric illnesses, whether during treatment, or perhaps in interactions with police; the Saks Institute, for example, co-hosted a conference examining the urgent problem of how to address excessive use of force in encounters between law enforcement and individuals with mental health challenges.

 Saks lives with schizophrenia and has written about her experience with the illness in her autobiography, The Center Cannot Hold: My Journey Through Madness published by Hyperion Books in 2007.
 While emphasizing that "illness of any kind need not define an individual" in remarking upon the different ways that mental and physical illnesses are regarded, she also tackles complex issues of identity which inevitably arise in the lives of people with psychosis.

 Saks says "there's a tremendous need to implode the myths of mental illness, to put a face on it, to show people that a diagnosis does not have to lead to a painful and oblique life."
-In recent years, researchers have begun talking about mental health care in the same way addiction specialists speak of recovery—the lifelong journey of self-treatment and discipline that guides substance abuse programs.
-The idea remains controversial: managing a severe mental illness is more complicated than simply avoiding certain behaviors.
 Approaches include "medication (usually), therapy (often), a measure of good luck (always)—and, most of all, the inner strength to manage one's demons, if not banish them.
 That strength can come from any number of places ... love, forgiveness, faith in God, a lifelong friendship."
 Saks says "we who struggle with these disorders can lead full, happy, productive lives, if we have the right resources."

 Saks has spoken of the Mental Health America Village in Long Beach that provides best practice integrated services, giving all the needed services and support in one venue.
 She has also said that her former psychotherapist in England does many home visits, saving the cost of hospitalisation.

 On several occasions Saks has spoken to American Psychiatric Association members about being a successful professional who has had severe mental illness and her perspective on psychiatric care.
 In June 2012, Saks gave a TED Talk advocating for compassion toward people with mental illness.

 In Los Angeles, Saks studied high-functioning people with schizophrenia.
 These people experienced "mild delusions or hallucinatory behavior", including successful technicians, and medical, legal, and business professionals.
 Many were studying toward college or graduate degrees at the time.